Understanding Online Sexual Harassment

 - If you are being harassed, report the behavior to the host of the website.
 You may be able to successfully have the harasser banned from that website.

 - Protect yourself from involuntarily having to view materials that you may find offensive when you are performing an on-line search for information.
 Many computers have Internet access controls that are designed primarily for parents to keep their children out of inappropriate sites.
 But who says you can't use those controls for yourself, so that you don't have to see offensive or "adult" on-line material, either?

 - If you are an employer, consider putting into place a computer program that can perform a cursory examination of e-mails within your system and which can target and block e-mails that contain offensive or inappropriate "keywords."

 - Invest in an anti-"spam" program.
 Spam is another word for unsolicited on-line advertisements, many of which you may consider offensive or inappropriate.
 Programs are available that can read and interpret material as spam and prevent it from reaching you.

 - Exercise caution in deciding what type of information about yourself you put into cyberspace.
 Don't give on-line harassers a target!
 For example, if you have your own website which you have created so that family and friends can keep track of your hectic lifestyle, you may wish to either create a site that allows entry by only designated users, or you may wish to refrain from placing photographs of yourself on a website that any person can access.
 Unfortunately, there have been reported instances of on-line harassers creating "rating" systems based on looks or sex appeal and providing links to photographs of other individuals found on personal websites or homepages.

-Whether you are accused of harassment, or are being harassed, your situation is likely highly emotional.
+Whether you're accused of harassment or are being harassed, your situation is likely highly emotional.
 Before things get out of control you would be wise to speak with a legal professional.
-An attorney can provide a free initial case review in which they go over the incidents that are causing you concern and provide valuable insight into your rights and options for how to proceed.
+An employment law attorney can go over the incidents that are causing you concern and provide valuable insight into your rights and options for how to proceed.